senzing-garage/aws-cloudformation-webapp-demo/docs/README.md

 1. Visit [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home).
     1. Make sure correct AWS region is selected.
-1. Wait until "senzing-basic" status is `CREATE_COMPLETE`.
+1. Wait until the senzing stack status is `CREATE_COMPLETE`.
-    1. Senzing formation takes about 20 minutes to fully deploy.
+    1. Senzing formation takes about 10 minutes to fully deploy.
     1. May have to hit the refresh button a few times to get updated information.
-1. Click on "senzing-basic" stack.
+1. Click on the senzing stack.
 1. Click on "Outputs" tab.
 1. Open the "0penFirst" value in a new web browser tab or window.
     1. Because this uses a self-signed certificate, a warning will come up in your browser.
 Simply continue.